- Associate Professor and Interim Head of the Department

 Major research areas for graduate study at the master’s level are cultural, political, historical, economic, urban, resource management, community and regional development, geomorphology, Quaternary environments, climatology and geographic information sciences.

 Candidates will register for the M.A. program if their fields of interest lie in an area of Human Geography or for the M.Sc. if their fields of interest are in Physical Geography or Geographic Information Sciences.

 It is expected that the program of study and research for the M.A. or M.Sc. will normally be completed in a maximum of two years of full-time work, or three years of part-time work.

-Candidates whose undergraduate degree is not in geography will be required to complete some additional undergraduate program courses during their first year of study, in addition to the required graduate program courses.
+Candidates whose undergraduate Degree is not in geography will normally be required to complete some additional undergraduate program courses during their first year of study, in addition to the required graduate program courses.
 Normally four such undergraduate courses will be required, and a minimum grade of 70% must be obtained in each.

 Each candidate will be required to present a seminar on their research to the Department.

 Each candidate must submit a thesis based on their own original research.
 This thesis will be examined in accordance with the General Regulations of the School of Graduate Studies.

 A selection of the following graduate courses will be offered to meet the requirements of candidates as far as the resources of the Department will allow: